JanMaa/chatbot-real-estate-property-viewing/README.md

    - **Google Sheets API** → Enable and connect for data logging.
 4. Test the bot with the built-in emulator.
 5. Deploy to your website, WhatsApp, Messenger, or other supported channels.

+This bot provides a smooth and automated experience for anyone looking to explore or schedule property visits.

 ## ✅ Future Improvements